 - Some professionals are better than average and some are worse than average.
 But there is no way of telling which are which.
 Pick on Performance?, Star Managers, Selective Nurturing, Hype

 - The average pooled investment will underperform the market.
 That is because the average pooled investment without costs will perform in line with the market.
-The cost drag will lead, on average, to underperformance.
+But the cost drag will lead, on average, to underperformance.
 Do Costs Matter?

-We believe that individuals with small amounts of money, having made the decision to invest in equities, should be much less frightened of direct investment.
+We believe that individuals, having made the decision to invest in equities, should be much less frightened of direct investment.
 Because:

 - Stockbroking costs are now so low that it is cheap to buy small quantities of shares.